linode/docs/docs/guides/quick-answers/linux/how-to-add-linux-alias-command-in-bashrc-file/index.md

     cdl /path/to/directory

-You are changed into that directory and get a directory listing.
+You are changed into that directory and get a directory listing with common options with a single command.

-This is an overly simplistic example.
+These are a simplistic examples meant to illustrate what you can achieve with aliasing.
 Bash functions are powerful and allow you to do much more complex operations.
 For more on Bash shell scripting, see the guide series starting with [Introduction to Bash Shell Scripting](/docs/guides/intro-bash-shell-scripting/).